In-patient luxury rehab center in Thailand

 • No link to other mental health disorders or physical conditions: aggressive outbursts aren’t better explained by the presence of other mental health illnesses such as bipolar disorder, depression, and others.
 Also, it is impossible to attribute them to other medical conditions such as head trauma or Alzheimer’s disease.

 Many mental health disorders and even some physical conditions can include episodes of aggressiveness.
-The intermittent explosive disorder has characteristics that are specific to patients with this condition.
+Intermittent explosive disorder has characteristics that are specific to patients with this condition.
 These characteristics also include:

-• Aggressive outbursts aren’t planned; a person doesn’t act this way to show dominance or to intimidate someone and achieve a certain goal
+• Aggressive outbursts aren’t planned; a person doesn’t act this way to show dominance or intimidate someone and achieve a certain goal.

 What are the signs and symptoms of Intermittent explosive disorder?